-When Banzai Magazine recently decided to take a trip from Land’s End to John o’Groats, they opted for the new Toyota Avensis.
+When Banzai Magazine decided to take a trip from Land’s End to John o’Groats, they opted for the Toyota Avensis.
 The challenge?
-To average over 70mpg in order to complete the entire journey using just one tank of fuel…
+To average more than 70mpg in order to complete the entire journey using just one tank of fuel.

 Since this was a real-world challenge, editor Joe Clifford and writer Andrew Biddle opted for the range-topping Avensis 2.0 D-4D T Spirit Tourer.
 After all, with over 900 miles ahead, who could blame them for wanting a few creature comforts – including Touch & Go Plus satellite navigation and leather upholstery?